 1. Start With the Business Reason

 Any rebranding strategy should start with a thorough understanding of the business reason you are rebranding.
 Is it to drive more business?
+Overcome new market hurdles?
 Become more relevant in the marketplace?
 Update your look?
 To attract more high-level clients?

-If you are not clear about the business reason, you run the risk of wasting a tremendous amount of time and money.
+Be clear about the business reason, otherwise you run the risk of wasting a tremendous amount of time and money.

 Some of the other top reasons to rebrand your business would be: